Join the “Government Ethics Coalition” to help push for stronger lobbying and ethics rules and ethics enforcement in Canada

 The line between the lobbying industry and government is so unclear that government now relies on lobbyists for virtually every aspect of governance.
 For example, when the government needed guidelines for information technology, the person they hired to facilitate development of the rules was a lobbyist who represents information technology companies.
 Between 1993 and 2003, the main communications consultants for the Department of Finance worked at a government relations firm that also lobbied Finance on behalf of many large business clients.
 These people had top-level security clearance, were among Paul Martin’s closest advisors, and were getting paid millions of taxpayer dollars for the advice they gave.

 And it gets worse.
-There are very weak conflict of interest rules for Senators, so they can assist lobbyists in their efforts to influence government without violating any rules or facing any penalties.
+There are very weak conflict of interest rules for Senators and MPs, so they can assist lobbyists in their efforts to influence government without violating any rules or facing any penalties.
 Lobbyists also run the election campaigns of some of our most powerful political leaders, likely to gain access for their clients.
 Once these leaders are elected, lobbyists shape the words that come out of their mouths.
 And when the leaders are tossed out of office by voters, they often land softly in the lobbying industry, where a former leader can trade on his or her image, experience and contacts.
 All the while, these lobbyists are pitching the very same offices they once served — or still serve — for contracts, policy changes and regulatory relief on behalf of clients.

 In addition, the costs of corporate lobbying can be written off as a business expense.
 So taxpayers actually subsidize this distortion of the democratic process, to the tune of an estimated over $100 million a year.

-- the Ethics Commissioner for Cabinet ministers and MPs does not have enough legal requirements and powers to ensure the Commissioner strictly and strongly enforces the rules;
+- The Ethics Commissioner for Cabinet ministers and MPs does not have enough legal requirements and powers to ensure the Commissioner strictly and strongly enforces the rules;

 Democracy Watch’s Government Ethics Coalition has been formed to campaign for changes to Canada’s electoral finance laws to reduce the influence of wealthy interests in Canadian politics.
 Becoming a member group of the coalition is very easy.
 Just sign on to our 19 Recommendations to Clean Up Canada’s Lobbying and Ethics Rules Enforcement System, set out below and send us a note stating that your group wants to join the coalition.